 The strategic position of the corporation Stage Aggressive strategic position Competitive strategic position Conservative strategic position Defensive strategic position Application Possible positive financial result; Expansion of coverage of the field of activity; Active formation of special funds; Active investment operations Possible negative financial result; Concentration on specific market segments; Selective nature of investment operations Negative financial result; The search of individual segment in the market; Low volumes of Investment operations Negative financial result; Start of the product sales; Possible withdrawal from the market Growth Positive financial result; Pricing leadership (possible decrease in price); Market share retention; Special funds increase; Growth in investment operations Minimal positive financial result; Pricing leadership in specific segments of the market; Differentiation of financial products; Selective nature of investment operations.
-Negative financial result; Focus on specific products; Low increase of special funds; Selective nature of investment operations Negative financial result; Minimal coverage of the field of activity; Exceptionally low volumes of special funds; Low volumes of investment operations; Possible withdrawal from the market Maturity Positive financial result; Maximization of the agency network; Market share retention; Increase in growth tempos of investment income compared to the tempo of special funds growth Positive financial result; Development of new financial products; Market share retention; Broad differentiation of investment operations Minimal positive financial result; The search of individual segment in the market or phased withdrawal from the market; Low volumes of special funds and investment operations Negative financial result; Low coverage of the field of activity; Low volumes of investment operations; Possible withdrawal from the market Decline Positive financial result; Support of the agency network; Development of new product types; Stabilization of investment operations Low positive financial result; Saving of the agent network; Competitive volumes of special funds and investment operations Minimal positive financial result; The search of variants for development of the subject's activity or phased withdrawal from the market; Minimal volumes of special funds and investment operations.
-Negative financial result; Insufficient coverage of the field of activity; Insufficient volumes of special funds for further operation of the subject; Withdrawal from the market.
+Negative financial result; Focus on specific products; Low increase of special funds; Selective nature of investment operations Negative financial result; Minimal coverage of the field of activity; Exceptionally low volumes of special funds; Low volumes of investment operations; Possible withdrawal from the market Maturity Positive financial result; Maximization of the agency network; Market share retention; Increase in growth tempos of investment income compared to the tempo of special funds growth Development of new financial products; Market share retention; Broad differentiation of Minimal positive financial result; The search of individual segment in the market or phased withdrawal from the market; Low volumes of special funds and investment operations Negative financial result; Low coverage of the field of activity; Low volumes of investment operations; Possible withdrawal from the market Decline Positive financial result; Support of the agency network; Development of new product types; Stabilization of investment operations Saving of the agent network; Competitive volumes of The search of variants for development of the subject's activity or phased withdrawal from the market; Minimal volumes of result; Insufficient coverage of the field of activity; Insufficient volumes obtained points.
+The estimations of other indicators are obtained in the same way (Table 5).